-The most important facts like a list of dive operators (dive centers) and liveaboard operators, dive safety (addresses of the hyperbaric chambers), dive conditions, climate, hotels and how to get to Burma and Thailand on one page and ready to print.
+he most important facts like dive conditions and climate, a list of dive operators (for places where there are more than 10 dive centers I have listed dive centers not anymore), dive safety (addresses of the hyperbaric chambers), and how to get to Burma and Thailand on one page and ready to print.

 On this page: diving facts about Burma (Mergui - archipelago) and Thailand